For showtimes, click here.

 5. It's was a classic ahead of its time.

-Reviews at the time called out the film’s content and compared it unfavorably with Universal’s effort.
+Reviews at the time disapproved of the violent content and compared it unfavorably with Universal’s effort.
 Nevertheless, the box office was a smash, and it grossed $8 million.
-The film’s success is further seen by its six sequels, with the last one being released in 1973 – sixteen years after the first.
-Of course today, most critics will agree that Hammer’s adaption is not only good, but a key Frankenstein film.
+In fact, it was so sucessful six sequels followed with the last sequel being released sixteen years after the first movie.
+Of course today, most critics agree that Hammer’s adaption is not only good, but a key Frankenstein film.
 Cushing reprised his role in five more films (read about The Revenge of Frankenstein and Frankenstein Must Be Destroyed).